 The outbreak of the COVID-19 has been declared a pandemic by the World Health Organization and continues to spread globally.
 The spread of COVID-19 has caused public health officials to recommend, and governments to enact, precautions to mitigate the spread of the virus, including travel restrictions and bans, extensive social distancing guidelines and issuing a "shelter-in-place" order in many regions of the world.
 The pandemic and these related responses have caused, and are expected to continue to cause a global slowdown of economic activity (including the decrease in demand for a broad variety of goods and services), disruptions in global supply chains and significant volatility and disruption of financial markets.
-We have adopted several measures in response to the COVID-19 outbreak including instructing employees to work from home, slowing our manufacturing operations, and restricting non-critical business travel by our employees.
+We have adopted several measures in response to the COVID-19 outbreak including instructing employees to work from home while under shelter-in-place orders, slowing our manufacturing operations, and restricting non-critical business travel by our employees.
+Furthermore, we cannot be certain that these actions will mitigate some or all of the negative effects of the pandemic on our business.
+The extent of the negative effects of COVID-19 on our financial condition or results of operations remains uncertain.
+Any actual effects on our financial condition or results of operations may differ from any estimates reflected in our financial statements, and such effects may not be fully reflected in our financial condition or results of operations until future periods, if at all.

 The Company has been deemed an essential business and therefore, has continued to operate in a more limited capacity during the pandemic.
+In April and May, following shelter-in-place orders, the Company operated with limited personnel at our facilities to continue essential operations.
+In June 2020, we implemented return-to-work phases in conjunction with a social distancing protocol to safely continue essential operations to best meet customer demands in light of the pandemic.
 The Company will continue to actively monitor the situation and may take further actions altering our business operations that we determine are in the best interests of our employees, customers, communities, business partners, suppliers, and shareholders, or as required by federal, state, or local authorities.
 It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on the Company's customers, employees, and prospects, or on our financial results for the remainder of fiscal year 2020.